 How TRICARE Works With Medicare

 TRICARE provides health coverage for members of the military, their family members, and retired service members.
-The program also includes dental plans, prescription plans, and special programs for enrollees with certain medical conditions.
+The program also includes dental plans, prescription drug plans, and special programs for enrollees with certain medical conditions.
 If you qualify for Medicare, you can use your TRICARE benefits along with your Medicare benefits to reduce your out-of-pocket costs as much as possible.

 If you have TRICARE for Life, Medicare acts as the primary payer.
 In most cases, TRICARE is your secondary payer.
 However, if you have some other type of insurance, TRICARE won’t pay anything toward your health care costs until claims have been submitted to Medicare and your other insurance company.
+If you want coverage through TRICARE for Life, you must have Medicare Part A and Medicare Part B. TRICARE for Life acts as a supplement to Medicare and covers your Medicare cost-sharing.

 TRICARE pharmacy benefits cover a wide range of prescription medications, as long as each drug is approved by the U.S. Food and Drug Administration.
 Your provider must also prescribe each medication “in accordance with good medical practice and established standards of quality” for the drug to be covered by TRICARE.
 Therefore, you may not need Medicare Part D, which also covers prescription drugs.
 However, if you meet certain financial criteria, you may qualify for help paying Medicare Part D premiums and drug costs.